 Don’t miss Hawaii Deals now on for summer 2016 travel!

 Rain, wind, and other conditions are always part of the discussions here in Hawaii.
 Perhaps it’s due to being small islands in the middle of a large ocean, with incumbent extremes.

 The Pacific Ocean is the obvious source of Hawaii’s unique weather.
-Ocean temperature varies by only about 6 degrees from winter to summer, between 73 and 80 degrees F. Located some 2,500 from the nearest continental land mass, and being one of the most remote island chains in the world, the air in Hawaii is moderated by ocean rather than by land conditions.
+Ocean temperature varies by only about 6 degrees from winter to summer, between 73 and 80 degrees Fahrenheit.
+Located some 2,500 from the nearest continental land mass, and being one of the most remote island chains in the world, the air in Hawaii is moderated by ocean rather than by land conditions.

-It is generally warm in Hawaii year-around, although from October through May (our winter), expect nighttime temperatures in the 50’s and 60’s and days drop into the 70’s.
+It is generally moderately warm and comfortable in Hawaii year-around, although from October through May (our winter), expect nighttime temperatures in the 50’s and 60’s and days drop into the 70’s.
 Our coolest temperatures are found from February through April.

 At the water, you’ll find only two seasons in Hawaii.
 But as you go up or inland, there’s more variability and you can even see trees dropping their leaves.

-We usually get major winter stores from November to December and from March to April.
+We usually get major winter storms from November to December and from March to April.
 And from November through April, expect at least one month of rain.
 That comes out to precipitation 15 percent of the time during those six months.
 When these winter rains occur, they often impact the entire island chain.
-Intense winter rainfall can also result in runoff that makes the ocean briefly unswimmable.
+Intense winter rainfall can also result in runoff that makes the ocean briefly not safe for swimming.

 The majority of the time, cooling trade winds are driven from the north and east as they cross the higher elevations of the state.
 As a result of these temperature and humidity moderating trades, the south and west sides are left warmer and dryer while most of the rain at these times is found in the mountains and valleys.